-Extension of BSF's jurisdiction evokes mixed response
+Extension Of BSF's Jurisdiction Evokes Mixed Response

-Guwahati/Agartala, Oct 14 (IANS) A day after the Ministry of Home Affairs (MHA) extended BSF's area of operational jurisdiction in three states -- Punjab, West Bengal and Assam -- within a belt of 50 km from the international borders, Assam Chief Minister Himanta Biswa Sarma on Thursday supported the move, while the CPI-M and the Trinamool Congress strongly opposed it.
+Guwahati/Agartala: A day after the Ministry of Home Affairs (MHA) extended BSF’s area of operational jurisdiction in three states — Punjab, West Bengal and Assam — within a belt of 50 km from the international borders, Assam Chief Minister Himanta Biswa Sarma on Thursday supported the move, while the CPI-M and the Trinamool Congress strongly opposed it.

 As per the MHA order, the Border Security Force (BSF) has now been empowered to take action within a belt of 50 km in Punjab, West Bengal and Assam running along the borders of India.
 Earlier, the BSF had jurisdiction till only 15 km in these states.